mediacloud/backend/doc/hosting/solr-hosting.markdown

 The only thing the Media Cloud install is used for on these machines (other than the Solr installation) is the import process.  `mcquery2` runs the hourly import script.
 The other cluster machines only need to run an import when doing a full import (just to speed up the process).

-We currently use the following command to start the shards under the mediacloud account on each of the machines, replacing the `--host` option with the name of the local host.
-From `/data/mediacloud`:

-	script/run_with_carton.sh solr/scripts/start_solr_shards.pl \
-		--memory 20 \
-		--host mcquery2 \
-		--zk_host mcquery2:9983

-We keep our ZooKeeper configuration master in `mcquery2:/data/mediacloud/solr/mediacloud-shard-1`.
-To change a config file for the cluster, change that file under that directory and then run reload.
-From `/data/mediacloud`:

-	script/run_with_carton.sh solr/scripts/reload_solr_shards.pl \
-		--num_shards 24 \
-		--zk_host localhost \
-		--host mcquery1 \
-		--host mcquery4

 ### Import